microsoft/BotBuilder-V3/specs/botframework-activity/botframework-activity.md

 The `aadObjectId` field is an optional ID corresponding to the account's object ID within Azure Active Directory (AAD).
 The value of the `aadObjectId` field is a string.

+#### Channel account Role

+The `role` field indicates whether entity behind the account is a user or bot.

+`A7511`: Channels and Receivers SHOULD ignore this field.
+It's metadata intended for transcripts to distinguish if a message is from the user or bot.

 ### Conversation account

 Conversation accounts represent the identity of conversations within a channel.
 In channels that support only a single conversation between two accounts (e.g. SMS), the conversation account is persistent and does not have a predetermined start or end.
 In channels that support multiple parallel conversations (e.g. email), each conversation will likely have a unique ID.